Heaven & Earth CMHC Immune Booster 7 Formula

 Formula Options with Directions:

-Capsule: The formula is made to order and then carefully ground into a fine powder and encapsulated into vegetarian capsules for you.
+Capsuled: Our formulas are made-to-order into super-refined, concentrated powder and encapsulated into vegetarian capsules.
 This is a very popular option especially when convenience is important.
 25, 100, 200 or 300, 400 & 1,200 capsule options are available.

 Standard Capsule Dosage: 1-3 capsules, 3 times per day.
-This is a general guideline for capsule dosing.
+This is a general guideline for capsule dosaging.
 Higher or lower dosages may be appropriate for your exact requirements.